tkhamez/neucore/doc/Documentation.md

 As soon as the token was updated by logging in with the appropriate character, the account will be reactivated.

-### Required Groups
+### Required and Forbidden Groups

 Other groups can be added to a group as a prerequisite.
 This means that players must be members of at least one of these other groups, otherwise they will be automatically removed from the group.

+It is also possible to configure groups that an account cannot be a member of to be a member of that group.

-This check is also done for "managed" Player accounts (see "Account status" above).
+Those check is also done for "managed" Player accounts (see "Account status" above).

+### Group Applications

+Groups can be configured to be available for members to apply to.
+Managers can then accept or deny those applications, it's also possible to automatically accept applications.

 ## Member Tracking